Bandra Terminus–Saharsa Humsafar Express

 The 22913 / 22914 Bandra Terminus - Saharsa Humsafar Express is an Humsafar Express train belonging to Western Railway zone that runs between Bandra Terminus and Saharsa Junction.
 It is currently being operated with 22913/22914 train numbers on a weekly basis.
 This train was previously running only up to Patna Junction but recently this train has been extended up to Saharsa Junction by the Ministry of Railways.

-Coach Composition
+Coach composition

-The trains is completely 3-tier AC sleeper trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.
+The trains is 3-tier AC sleeper trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.
+The train also contains Non-AC Sleeper Class coaches.

 Service

-The 22913/Bandra Terminus - Saharsa Humsafar Express has an average speed of 55 km/hr, and covers 2060 km in 39h 00m.
+The 22913/Bandra Terminus - Saharsa Humsafar Express has an average speed of 55 km/h, and covers 2060 km in 39h 00m.

-The 22914/Saharsa - Bandra Terminus Humsafar Express has an average speed of 57 km/hr, and covers 2060 km in 38h 50m.
+The 22914/Saharsa - Bandra Terminus Humsafar Express has an average speed of 57 km/h, and covers 2060 km in 38h 50m.